Adammcadam/phasergame/README.md

 To deploy this project, I took the following initial steps:

-From my GitHub page I clicked on 'Repositories' and selected the required repository, in this case 'superhero-dashboard' I then clicked on the 'settings' option, located on the top horizontal menu bar Next, I scrolled down the page to the GitHub Pages section and located the dropdown box under 'Source' From there I selected the 'master branch'
+From my GitHub page I clicked on 'Repositories' and selected the required repository, in this case 'phasergame'

+I then clicked on the 'settings' option, located on the top horizontal menu bar

+Next, I scrolled down the page to the GitHub Pages section and located the dropdown box under 'Source'

+From there I selected the 'master branch'

 GitHub takes you back to the top of the page to allow you to rename the repository if desired.
 I kept it the same.

 These steps resulted in the finished site being deployed at https://adammcadam.github.io/phasergame/.

 Every subsequent push to GitHub on the master branch updates the deployed site to match.

 ## Credits